derhansen/sf_event_mgt/Documentation/ForAdministrators/SpamPrevention/Spamcheck/Index.rst

 This check adds a field (either invisible input field or a hidden form field) to the registration form.
 If the field is filled out, it is very likely that the form submission is spam.
-Therefore you should configure a high ``increaseScore``, so the spam check as a whole already is considered as failed when this check fails.
+Therefore you should configure a high :php:`increaseScore`, so the spam check as a whole already is considered as failed when this check fails.

 Example template::